edbennett/publishing-analysis/_episodes/08-pushing.md

 range of data repositories available, many of which are specialist towards particular disciplines.
 Many potential venues for publishing software (and many other digital services to enable open science) can be searched at the [European Open Science Cloud][eosc].
 It's also possible that your institution hosts its own data repository, and/or mandates a specific one.
-Your institution's Open Access policy, if it has one, should have more detail on this.
+Your institution's Open Research or Open Data policy, if it has one, should have more detail on this.

 Today we'll look at a general-purpose data repository called [Zenodo][zenodo].
 Zenodo is hosted by CERN (the European Centre for Nuclear Research